Derelict Crab Pot Removal and Outreach in Washington's Salish Sea

 Who is involved?

-With support from a NOAA Marine Debris Removal Grant, the Northwest Strait Foundation, in collaboration with Natural Resource Consultants, and the Jefferson County and Clallam County Marine Resources Committees, will conduct survey and removal operations of recreational crab pots in Port Townsend Bay, Jefferson County and Dungeness Bay, Clallam County in Washington’s Salish Sea.
+With support from a NOAA Marine Debris Removal Grant, the Northwest Straits Foundation, in collaboration with Natural Resource Consultants, and the Jefferson County and Clallam County Marine Resources Committees, will conduct survey and removal operations of recreational crab pots in Port Townsend Bay, Jefferson County and Dungeness Bay, Clallam County in Washington’s Salish Sea.
 The project will also conduct targeted outreach to recreational fishers in the region and assess the impact of outreach on crab pot loss.

 What is the project and why is it important?

 Crab pot loss in the Puget Sound and the Straits of Juan de Fuca is estimated to exceed 12,000 pots per year.
 Most of the lost pots are recreational.
 Derelict crab pots continue to trap and kill crabs and other species, entangle and potentially kill marine life, smother habitat, and act as a hazard to navigation.
 Removal of crab pots in areas of high loss, coupled with targeted outreach to prevent crab pots from being lost, will benefit the environment, the economy, and public safety.